Recent Releases of prioritizr

 avoid numerical issues during optimization (#297).
 Earlier versions of the

-package recommended the use of thescales::rescale()
+package recommended the use of thescales::rescale()to rescale such data.

 However, we now realize that this approach can produce inconsistencies for